-The proper officer may at any time refuse clearance of an aircraft and, where clearance has been granted and the aircraft is at any customs and excise airport, may demand that the
+The proper officer may at any time refuse clearance of an aircraft and, where clearance has been granted and the aircraft is

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.